pingcap/docs-dm/en/handle-performance-issues.md

 The Binlog replication unit constructs DML, parses DDL, and performs [table router](key-features.md#table-routing) conversion from binlog event data.
 The related metric is `transform binlog event duration`.

-The duration of this process is mainly affected by the write operations upstream.
+The duration is mainly affected by the write operations upstream.
 Take the `INSERT INTO` statement as an example, the time consumed to convert a single `VALUES` greatly differs from that to convert a lot of `VALUES`.
 The time consumed might range from tens of microseconds to hundreds of microseconds.
-However, this usually is not a bottleneck of the system.
+However, usually this is not a bottleneck of the system.

 ### Write SQL statements to downstream